“You look like you're about to nod off.”

 You're riding home from a concert with a friend.
 She looks really sleepy.
-You want to warn her not to go to sleep, so you say this.
+You say this.

 You look like you're about to nod off.